Alexander-Protasenya/Tulur.DataMappings/README.md

 mapper.Register<TypeA, TypeB>(MappingRules.CreateMap);
 ```

 The last variant is more preferable if you use a lot of mapping rules.
-In this case you can create separate class (or several classes) for storing all mapping rules.
+In this case you can create separate class (or several classes) to store all mapping rules.

 Custom mapping rule is an ordinary method with signature `void MethodName(TypeA source, TypeB dest)`.

 ### Performance
-I had to completely refactor of FsMapper, because I had a lot of ideas to improve it.
-As a result I had manage to make code shorter and increase performance without any loss!
-I'm happy about it, because FsMapper is fastest mapper which I saw.
-It was fastest mapper :-)
+I had to completely refactor of FsMapper, because I had a lot of ideas for improving it.
+As a result I managed to make code shorter and increase performance without any loss.
+I'm happy about it, because FsMapper is the fastest mapper that I saw.
+It was the fastest mapper :-)

 Original benchmark project from FsMapper is used.
-But version of .NET Core was updated to stable latest version; All NuGet dependencies were updated to latest.
+But version of .NET Core was updated to the stable latest version; All NuGet dependencies were updated to latest.
 An updated benchmark is exist in this source code.

 ``` ini